The Cross and the Resurrection

 Justification

 What Christ merited on the Cross, he applies to each one through justification.
-To justify is to make just: God blots out sin and infuses into the heart sanctifying grace, truly transforming the sinner into an adopted son.
+God makes the sinner just: he blots out sin and infuses into the heart sanctifying grace, which makes of him an adopted son.
 “Justified freely by his grace, through the redemption that is in Christ Jesus.”
-Romans 3:24 This grace reaches us through the sacraments: baptism plunges us into the death and Resurrection of Christ, “so that, as Christ was raised from the dead, we too might walk in newness of life,” Romans 6:4 and the Eucharist feeds us with his sacrifice.
-United to him, justified by his blood, we await rising as he did, on the last day.
+Romans 3:24 This grace reaches us through the sacraments: baptism plunges us into the death and Resurrection of Christ, “that, as Christ is risen from the dead by the glory of the Father, so we also may walk in newness of life.”
+Romans 6:4 and the Eucharist feeds us with his sacrifice.
+It is this mystery that every Mass celebrates and that every Easter renews; united to him, justified by his blood, we await rising as he did, on the last day.